Vaxia/vaxia/README.txt

 1. Unzip and copy this directory to your sites/SITENAME/modules directory.

+2. Move the vaxia_theme module to the themes directory.

-2. Enable the module.
+3. Enable the module.

-3. Immediately go to Features at admin/structure/features.
+4. Immediately go to Features at admin/structure/features.

-4. Click where the Vaxia feature says "Overridden".
+5. Click where the Vaxia feature says "Overridden".

-5. Scroll down, select the checkbox beside "Workflow", and click "Revert components".
+6. Scroll down, select the checkbox beside "Workflow", and click "Revert components".